pepe57/OpenGateLLM/docs/docs/contributing/documentation.md

 OpenGateLLM uses `Docusaurus` to serve its documentation.

-## Installing and Running the project
+## Installing and running the project

 ### Documentation installation